Ragini-Roy7/ai-issue-triage-agent/README.md

-# AI Software Issue Triage & Resolution Agent
+# AI Software Issue Triage & Resolution Agents

 **An AI-powered software engineering agent that investigates issues, gathers evidence, proposes fixes, and progressively automates the path from bug report to verified resolution.**